DarthPenguinz/50.039-Tumor-Project/README.md

 https://www.kaggle.com/datasets/awsaf49/brats2020-training-data/data
 ```

 Create a folder called Dataset.
-Place your downloaded dataset into folder
+Place your downloaded dataset into folder (It should have the following path for one mri file. eg ./Dataset/BraTS2020_TrainingData/MICCAI_BraTS2020_TrainingData/BraTS20_Training_001/BraTS20_Training_001_flair.nii )

 Create a virtual environment using python 3.9.18 version